 Benefits of bone broth range from assisting weight loss to improving digestion and immune function.
 In addition, bone broth contains collagen, gelatin, and amino acids that promote health and longevity.

 Gelatin is a protein that comes from the hydrolysis of collagen, which is found in bones, skin, connective tissues, and tendons.
 Collagen is the most abundant protein in our bodies that makes up around 30% of all the proteins we have.
 Gelatin is also an excellent source of amino acids.
 Amino acids are the building blocks of proteins that provide many health benefits, such as supporting muscle growth and repair.
-A collagen-rich diet may also help people recover from illness or surgery more quickly [3].
+A diet high in collagen could potentially accelerate recovery from illness or surgery.
+For more information, you can visit Harvard’s Nutrition Source on Collagen.3

 The amino acid in collagen called glycine is responsible for many of the health benefits of bone broth.
-Glycine can help improve sleep patterns, lower stress levels, and fight inflammation [4].
-As an anti-inflammatory agent, collagen helps in the treatment of arthritis, diabetes, and heart disease.
+Glycine can help improve sleep patterns, lower stress levels, and fight inflammation.4 As an anti-inflammatory agent, collagen helps in the treatment of arthritis, diabetes, and heart disease.
 Additionally, collagen is necessary for maintaining the health and beauty of our bodies.
 Collagen helps people look beautiful, young, confident, energetic, full of life.
-So many women are trying to find natural methods that will help them become more beautiful naturally [5].
+So many women are trying to find natural methods that will help them become more beautiful naturally.5

 Gelatin is a protein that is made by cooking the skin, tendons, ligaments, and bones of animals, such as cows, chickens, and even pigs.
 Gelatin has an appearance and consistency similar to Jell-O and can be used as a thickener for soup or even for dessert toppings.
 It dissolves easily in hot water and has been used as a broth in cooking for hundreds of years.